Join us!

 The work

-Full-season / permanent worker: 7-8 month post, or, for the right person, a permanent position, starting in April.
+Permanent worker: For the right person, we can offer one permanent position, starting in April or May.
 Due to Croatian regulations, this post is only available to someone with EU citizenship (including Switzerland, Norway, Iceland and Liechtenstein).
-If taking a permanent position, we will be able to work with the post-holder to shape a role and working pattern which suits them and us, for example with seasonal variation.
-There will also be the opportunity for role development and promotion, should this suit the post-holder.
-Click here for full details.
+We will work with the post-holder to shape a working pattern which suits them and us, for example with seasonal variation, since there is less work to do from November to April.
+Over time, there will also be the opportunity for role development and promotion, should this suit the post-holder.
+Relevant work experience is needed.
+Click here to download full details.

 Shifts: We operate a system of shifts: Early morning duty (8-9am), Breakfast duty (8-10am), Morning shift (10am-1pm), Afternoon shift (3-6pm), Evening duty (6-10pm), Dinner service (6-11pm).
 Each week you will do a mix of these shifts.
+NOTE: Exact timings of shifts may vary.

 Work: Below is an outline of the duties.
 Please note that some activities will vary from week to week and month to month since they may depend on the season, the weather and the number of guests arriving, staying, dining and departing.
-These jobs are shared among the team.
+The jobs below are shared among the team.
 So in some cases you may be doing them together with one or two others, or dividing them up, or doing them on alternate days or weeks.
 We provide plenty of training and support in your first weeks to get you up to speed.
 Finally please note that everyone living at Bolara 60 is expected to chip into the work of looking after ourselves, as house-mates would in a shared house, in addition to carrying out their guesthouse duties.

 BREAKFASTS